Australian Data Protection Laws: An introduction

 The CDR is expected to eventually extend past the banking sector.
 It will be applied to the retail energy sector, followed by the telecommunication industry.
 More industries will be introduced to the CDR over time and small businesses are generally going to be exempt from many of the CDR requirements.
 In the event of a data breach, the CDR gives organizations 30 days to assess the gravity of a breach before reporting it.

-Discover and Protect Australian Data With a PII Tool
+Discover and Protect Australian Data with a PII tool

 Compliance with Australian data protection laws begins with knowing where your personal and sensitive data resides.
 You need to go through an in-depth discovery process by leveraging a data discovery solution.
 Once you have a full understanding of what personal and sensitive data your organization is storing, you can start taking steps to ensure its protection and fulfill customer trust.
 Ground Labs Enterprise Recon makes PII scanning efficient and simple by finding and remediating data regardless of where it is stored within your network.